LaureneJacquot/public_laurene_aftools/README.md

 ```
 python $TOOLS/main.py pipeline -f test.fasta
 ```
-which should analyze 16 proteins from Uniprot by parsing them for a signal peptide flag.
+which should analyze 16 proteins from Uniprot by parsing them for a signal peptide flag (signal peptide parsing is hardcoded default).

 - If you have a fasta of the protein(s) you are interested in, you can either run all the pipeline, or you can do it in differents steps (see main.py for the flags)
 - If you want to scan the proteins for other information than signal peptides, you can include that in the command line with the -k argument (pass the keywords you want to parse for as a list of strings, such as ['SIGNAL_PEPTIDE', 'TMHelix', 'NON_CYTOPLASMIC_DOMAINS'] ).
 You NEED to be sure that these exact same strings are going to show up in the Interpro output files (for example, do not pass 'TMhelix' instead of 'TMHelix' as the tool will then miss the information).